DOUGLAS PYLE

 Picture

-23 product teams building AI features agreed to adopt the standards, and our flagship products Universal Viewer and Xray Critical Care Suite launched with our interaction and visual AI standards.
+All 23 teams building AI features agreed to adopt the standards, and our flagship products Universal Viewer and Xray Critical Care Suite launched with our AI standards.

-We published these patterns and guidance in the Edison Design System, we patented a number of UX patterns, and we won a DMI Design Value Award for our AI design patterns & process in 2020.
+We also patented three UX designs, published the standards in the Edison Design System, and won a DMI Design Value Award for our AI design process in 2020.

 Picture